UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_01.md

 Notes:

-For efficiency, in the majority of this course we have been importing our packages by assigning them a shorter condensed name or alias.
+For efficiency, in the majority of this course we have been importing our libraries by assigning them a shorter condensed name or alias.

 For example, in the assignments and practice exercises, we have been importing `pandas` and `altair` with names such as `pd` and `alt` respectively.

-Now when we call functions from either of these packages we only type the short form alias we assigned to the package name.
+Now when we call functions from either of these libraries we only type the short form alias we assigned to the library name.

-Now instead of writing `pandas.read_csv('cereal.csv')` we can shorten it to `pd.read_csv('cereal.csv')`.
+Now instead of writing `pandas.read_csv('cereal.csv')`, we can shorten it to `pd.read_csv('cereal.csv')`.

 ---